-Faculty Member's Name: Department: Term: Date: Submitted by (Div.
-Dean): Current Points Ferm Load: Using the Faculty Load report (HCLOAD), enter the faculty member's total load within this department in the current term: Points Eligible to Earn: Enter 1 for loads less than 34%, 2 for loads between 34% and 50% inclusive, and 3 for loads above 50% Eligibility Checklist: Check all that apply.
-All boxes must be checked for the points to be added to take a faculty member's total. :he The faculty member earned a Satisfactory rating on his/her most recent evaluation.
-The grades for this term for all classes taught by the faculty member were submitted by the college deadline. è \square All rosters for credit courses taught by the faculty member were certified by the deadline.
-All positive attendance records for courses taught by the faculty member were submitted be deadline. y the The division office was properly notified of all absences from class, lab, or assigned staffing hours.
-There are no persistent, unresolved, and documented student complaints alleging violation California Education Code 87732 (See Article 40.3) s of The faculty member has not been found to have violated California Education Code 87732.
-The faculty member met the flex obligation associated with this semester's classes.
-Deinte to Add.
-If all have any shooked outsythe work to the list of the list of the list.
-Points to Add: If all boxes are checked, enter the number of points listed above.
+aculty Member's Name: Department: Date: submitted by (Div.
+Dean): Current Points Cerm Load: Using the Faculty Load report (HCLOAD), enter the faculty member's total load within this department in the current term: Points Eligible to Earn: Enter 1 for loads less than 34%, 2 for loads between 4% and 50% inclusive, and 3 for loads above 50% Eligibility Checklist: Check all that apply.
+For full-time faculty, all boxes must be checked for the oints to be added to the faculty member's total.
+For part-time instructional faculty, boxes $1-7$ must be hecked for the points to be added.
+For part-time non-instructional faculty, all relevant boxes must be hecked.
+Note: Box 8 is never relevant for part-time non-instructional faculty. , 1) The faculty member earned a Satisfactory rating on his/her most recent evaluation.
+2) The grades for this term for all classes taught by the faculty member were submitted by the college deadline. e 3) All rosters for credit courses taught by the faculty member were certified by the deadline.
+4) All positive attendance records for courses taught by the faculty member were submitted by the deadline.
+5) The division office was properly notified of all absences from class, lab, or assigned staffing hours s.
+6) There are no persistent, unresolved, and documented student complaints alleging violations of California Education Code 87732 (See Article 40.3) 7) The faculty member has not been found to have violated California Education Code 87732.
+8) The faculty member met the flex obligation associated with this semester's classes.
+Part-time non-instructional faculty members are exempt from this requirement. l- If all boxes are checked, enter the number of points listed above.
 If any box is unchecked, enter zero.
 New Total Points

-Copy to Faculty :
+Copy to Faculty: